Meet the Festival Orchestra Musicians

 Violin

-Zubaida Azezi, violin (February), is a member of The Florida Orchestra.
+Zubaida Azezi, violin, is a member of The Florida Orchestra.
 Previously, she was a member of the New World Symphony.
 She has also performed with the Houston Symphony, Houston Grand Opera, Classical Tahoe Festival, and the Baltimore Symphony.
 After making her solo debut at fifteen with the Toronto Symphony, Ms. Azezi performed internationally including at Carnegie Hall, Kennedy Center, Toronto’s Roy Thompson Hall, Usher Hall (Edinburgh), and at the Royal Albert Hall for a BBC Proms concert.
 Devoted to promoting music education, she traveled to Urumqi (China) in 2014, where she partnered with YOA Orchestra of the Americas and founded the region’s first youth orchestra.
 She has served as guest instructor for young musicians from Academia Filharmonica de Medellín (Columbia), and has coached students in Jamaica, Canada, China, and the Dominican Republic.
-This is her second year at Arizona Musicfest.
+This is her third year at Arizona Musicfest.

 Caroline Gilbert